oracle/coherence-go-client/README.md

 ## Help

-We have a **public Slack channel** where you can get in touch with us to ask questions about using the Coherence CLI or give us feedback or suggestions about what features and improvements you would like to see.
+We have a **public Slack channel** where you can get in touch with us to ask questions about using the Coherence Go client as well as give us feedback or suggestions about what features and improvements you would like to see.
 We would love to hear from you.
 To join our channel, please [visit this site to get an invitation](https://join.slack.com/t/oraclecoherence/shared_invite/enQtNzcxNTQwMTAzNjE4LTJkZWI5ZDkzNGEzOTllZDgwZDU3NGM2YjY5YWYwMzM3ODdkNTU2NmNmNDFhOWIxMDZlNjg2MzE3NmMxZWMxMWE).
 The invitation email will include details of how to access our Slack